Where's Your Corner? August 24

-This is known as one of the sundry laws, various laws given by God as instructions to live by.
-This was a unique system in which the poor could earn a living by gleaning the fields.
+Rules for harvesting, this is known a sundry law, various laws given by God as instructions to live.
+It was a unique system in which the poor could earn a living by gleaning the fields.
 In an agricultural society, this provided enough for people to get by.

-A farmer was not to strip every last bit of grain from the field if the head of grain fell to the ground it was to be left for the poor to come and pick up.
+A farmer was not to strip every last bit of grain from the field.
+If the head of grain fell to the ground, it would be left for the poor to come and pick up.
 Neither were they to harvest the corners of the field.

 How big is the corner?
 Is the corner just one tree, or is it one side of the tree?
-I searched the scriptures, searched online and could not find any real answers to this, reached out to a Rabbi as well still no answer.
+I searched the scriptures, searched online, and could not find any real answers to this.
+I reached out to a Rabbi, and still no definitive answer.

 I prayed about this looking for an answer for a couple of weeks.
-This is what I came up with: The corner is the offering and the offering is subjective to one’s own heart.
+I believe this was my answer: The corner is the offering, and the offering is subjective to one’s own heart.

-I honked my horn and the lady turned around and came back I gave her five dollars, she said: “God Bless You” and I said the same.
-Less than two minutes later Judy texted me a picture of bottled water on sale and it was $5.00 off the normal price, she was so happy to get this bargain.
+I honked my horn, and the lady turned around and came back.
+I gave her five dollars, she said: “God Bless You,” and I said the same.
+Less than two minutes later, Judy texted me a picture of bottled water on sale, and it was $5.00 off the regular price.
+She was so happy to get this bargain.